buildkite/agent-stack-k8s/README.md

 ## Known limitations
 1. Build steps running in a pod spec are currently limited to checking the status code of the first container in the container list.
 2. Agent scaling is pre-defined at the moment to show the functionality, but will be customizeable in the future.
+3. The pod steps are not expected to run for more than 60 seconds within the pod.
+If they need longer to run adjust the timeout in the plugin configuration.